Cuis-Smalltalk/Learning-Cuis/LayoutTourPart2.md

 We already looked at ColorEditPanel>>newRadioSelection.

+Attaching event handlers to objects, particularly models, allows multiple independent observers to get updates when things change without changing code in the model.
+Multiple receivers (views) can get an update message for a single event.

-User events such as mouse move, clicks, keyboard entry, and so on just turn into ordinary message sends.
-This happens mostly via a HandMorph, but hardware event processing deserves it own tutorial.
+[User events such as mouse move, clicks, keyboard entry, and so on also turn into ordinary message sends.
+This happens mostly via a HandMorph, but hardware event processing deserves it own tutorial].

 ### The Object Explorer